cyberbotics/webots/docs/discord/technical-questions.md

 ##### David Mansolino [cyberbotics] 06/12/2020 05:12:06
 > using a controller side workaround for the urdf <mimic /> tag

-`@Luftwaffel` very nice!
+`@Simon Steinmann` very nice!
 If you want to integrate this in Webots do not hesitate to create a PR 😉

 ##### Sergen Aşık 06/11/2020 23:19:16
 > how can i build my controller code on Qt Creator?
 Not using webots build